SABDA

-SABDA or SABDA Bible Software is an Indonesian integrated Bible study platform that's based on the Online Bible engine, with multilingual Bibles available in the program (including Indonesian, Malay, English, Greek and Hebrew, and many local languages of Indonesia).
+SABDA or SABDA Bible Software is an Indonesian integrated Bible study platform based on the Online Bible engine, with multilingual Bibles available in the program (including Indonesian, Malay, English, Greek and Hebrew, and many local languages of Indonesia).

 The word sabda is the Indonesian word for Logos (via Sanskrit: shabda), and also an abbreviation of "Software Alkitab, Biblika Dan Alat-alat" (Bible Software, Biblical Resources, And Tools).
 It is produced and managed by Yayasan Lembaga SABDA (SABDA Foundation) which translated and made available freely more than 100 Biblical modules in Indonesian since 1994, besides the default OLB modules.